thegetty/cultural-heritage-mass-atrocities/content/part-3/18-wise.md

 [^8]: Patty Gerstenblith, “The Destruction of Cultural Heritage: A Crime against Property or a Crime against People?” *John Marshall Review of Intellectual Property Law* 15, no. 3 (2016): 337–89.

-[^9]: Weiss and Connelly, “Protecting Cultural Heritage in War Zones,” 2; and James Cuno and Thomas G. Weiss, *Cultural Heritage under Siege: Laying the Foundation for a Legal and Political Framework to Protect Cultural Heritage at Risk in Zones of Armed Conflict* (Los Angeles: J. Paul Getty Trust, 2020), Occasional Papers in Cultural Heritage Policy no. 4.
+[^9]: Weiss and Connelly, “Protecting Cultural Heritage in War Zones,” 2; and James Cuno and Thomas G. Weiss, eds., *Cultural Heritage under Siege: Laying the Foundation for a Legal and Political Framework to Protect Cultural Heritage at Risk in Zones of Armed Conflict*, Occasional Papers in Cultural Heritage Policy, no. 4 (Los Angeles: Getty Publications, 2020), https://www.getty.edu/publications/occasional-papers-4/.

 [^10]: Irina Bokova, “Culture on the Front Line of New Wars,” *Brown Journal of World Affairs* 22, no. 1 (2015): 289.